gruntwork-io/terragrunt/docs/README.md

 * `nav_title_link` - it is URL.
 If it is set, the `nav_title` becomes a link with a given URL.

 3. Add content at the end of the file.
-4. Add new item in the navigation.
-See more: [Update navigation](#updating-navigation).

 ## C) Remove or rename page

 1. Find page in `_docs` or `_use-cases` by file name (it's the same as page's title).
 2. Delete page or rename.
-3. Remove related item from the navigation, or update its name and href (link to the page).
-See more: [Update navigation](#updating-navigation).

 ## D) Add custom redirection